 Medicare Supplements work by covering the costs that Original Medicare does not, such as copays and deductibles.
 Unlike MA plans, the benefits for Medicare Supplements, or Medigap plans, remain the same in every state and carrier.

-One of the top Medigap plans in Austin is Plan G, which has monthly premiums ranging between $95.85 and $419.40.
-Another top plan in the Austin area is Plan F, with its lowest monthly premium at $117.29 and its highest at $442.28.
+One of the top Medicare Supplement plans in Austin, Texas, is Plan G, which has monthly premiums starting at $95.85.
+Another top plan in the Austin area is Plan F, whose lowest monthly premium is $117.29.

 Plan HDG is also a widely used Medigap plan with lower monthly premiums between $44.82 and $75.53.
 However, it has a higher deductible.